thedtvn/TheDT_portfolio/src/content/work/mbbank-lib.md

   - Python
 ---

-## Why MB Bank?
+## Why MB Bank ?

 I'm working on a payment system that need to access MB Bank bank to check transaction.
-But we i don't have corporate tax code to register MB Bank bisiness account to get access.
+But we i don't have corporate tax code to register MB Bank business account to get access.

-## What is mbbank-lib?
+## What is mbbank-lib can do ?

-We designed a python library to access MB Bank API with python and get data from MB Bank. this library can be used in any python project. for example, we can use it in our payment system.
+it can get transaction history from your account, card transaction history, get account balance, saving ... but **CAN'T** tranfer money from your account.

+## Technology

+- Aiohttp (for Asyncio Request)
+- Requests (for Syncio Request)
+- Wasmtime (for Run login encryption Wasm)
+- Pillow (for image processing)
+- Tesseract (for image OCR)